 MAKE THE MASH

-Boil the kettle and preheat the oven to 200°C. Place the potato pieces into a pot of salted water.
+Boil the kettle and preheat the oven to 200°C. Place the Potato pieces into a pot of salted water.
 Bring to the boil and cook until soft, 120-25 minutes.
 Drain and return to the pot.
 Add a knob of butter (optional) and a splash of water or milk.
 Mash with a fork, season, and cover.

 FOR THE FILLING

 Whilst the potatoes are cooking, dilute the stock with 100ml of boiling water and mix until dissolved.
 Place a pan with a lid over medium-high heat with a drizzle of oil.
-When hot, fry the diced carrot and diced onion until soft and the onion starts to caramelise, 5-6 minutes.
+When hot, fry the diced Carrot and diced onion until soft and the onion starts to caramelise, 5-6 minutes.
 Add in the mince and work quickly to break it up as it starts to cook.
 Allow to cook until browned, 5-6 minutes (shifting occasionally).
 Add the grated garlic and fry until fragrant, 2-3 minutes.
 Stir in the passata sauce, the diluted stock and 20ml of sweetener.
 Place the pan lid at a slant, and reduce the heat.
 Simmer until reduced and thickened, 12-15 minutes (stirring occasionally).

 ASSEMBLE THE GOODNESS

 When the mince mixture has reduced, remove from the heat and spoon into an ovenproof dish.
-Evenly spread the potato mash over the top.
+Evenly spread the Potato mash over the top.
 Scrape some patterns on the mash with a fork if you’re feeling fancy!
 Bake in the oven until the mash is starting to brown, 7-8 minutes.
 In the final 1-2 minutes, turn the oven onto the grill setting for some golden colour.
 Remove and set aside to cool slightly.

 COMFORTING NOURISHMENT